geolibrerian/mapservicereader/README.md

 Known Issues:

-Having trouble with some data fields when run using Python 2
+Having trouble with some data fields when run using Python 2 (seems to be re-organizing fields)

-Having trouble with Polyline geometry